Farmers queue at the Victorian Dublin Fruit and Vegetable Market in the hope of getting a good price for their produce.

-The programme highlights the inefficiencies of the market at the time, specifically in relation to the lack of grading of products which results in poor confidence in the products.
-A further set back is the lengthy time it takes for the farmer or supplier to get their products to the market.
+There are some inefficiencies with the market in relation to the lack of grading of goods which results in poor confidence from both buyers and sellers.
+A further setback is the length of time it takes for the farmer or supplier to get their products to the market.

-We also meet Donabate farmer Joe McDermot as he sets out to sell his produce at the market.
+Donabate farmer Joe McDermot arrives by tractor to sell his produce at the market.

 Farmer Joe McDermott (1962)

 'On the Land' was a weekly programme for farmers broadcast from 1962 to 1971.
-Jack White, Head of Public Affairs, Telefis Eireann, wrote, "Good cover of farming is a basic duty for a television network that serves an agricultural country.
-Teilifís Éireann is anxious to do its bit to make for a better life on the land."
+Jack White, Head of Public Affairs, Teilifís Éireann, wrote, "Good cover of farming is a basic duty for a television network that serves an agricultural country.
+Teilifís Éireann is anxious to do its bit to make for a better life on the land.

 (RTV Guide, 9 February 1966.
 Vol.1, No.11, p.6)